MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsfileprotection.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting hides the file scan progress window.
 This window provides status information to sophisticated users, but it might confuse the users.

 - If you enable this policy setting, the file scan window does not appear during file scanning.
 - If you disable or do not configure this policy setting, the file scan progress window appears.